pierpaolo28/pierpaolo28.github.io/about.md

 ![](/assets/img/posts/timeline.gif)

 ## Biography
 Data Scientist at SAS and MSc in Artificial Intelligence graduate with an interest in research areas such as Data Science, Machine Learning, and Cloud Development.
 Aside from my work activities, I am a freelancer and technical writer for Towards Data Science (an online publication with two million annual readers).
+Additional information about the various services and products I provide, can be found at [this link.](/services/)

 <div id="timeline" class="timeline-container">
         <div class="timeline-wrapper">